branciard/PolkadotFrenchAmbassy/README.md

 You can help him, by clicking help translate and the top of the page.
 If help is needed to review translation, you can also use and create issue here.

+# You section idea ? add a Pull Request